 Here's what two of his estranged sons, Mark and Nate Phelps, said about their childhood once in an interview: "We weren't allowed to participate in any activities at school.
 Not through most of our childhoods.
 No sports, not even track, until my senior year.
 And no outside friends.
 No one was allowed to visit, and we weren't allowed to go anywhere.
 To birthday parties or anything.
 Then, shave our heads.
 My father wanted the world to reject us.
 It would drive us right back to him.
 To the Place.
 The world-within-a-world.
 The one that was Fredcentric."

-Fred Phelps is, in all likelihood, a sadist.
+Fred Phelps was, in all likelihood, a sadist.

 Here are some choice tidbits from Westboro Baptist's FAQ: